pkmn/engine/README.md

-[`install-pkmn-engine`](src/bin/install-pkmn-engine) which will check for a compatible `zig` compiler (see above regarding minimum version) and download one to `node_module/@pkmn/engine/build/bin` if it can't find one, as well as looking for (and downloading, if necessary) the required Node headers required to successfully build the add-ons natively.
+[`install-pkmn-engine`](src/bin/install-pkmn-engine) which will check for a compatible `zig` compiler (see above regarding minimum version) and download one to `node_module/@pkmn/engine/build/bin` if it can't find one, as well as looking for (and downloading, if necessary) the required Node headers needed to successfully build the add-ons natively.

 **If you have configured NPM to ignore scripts you must either run `install-pkmn-engine` manually or build the add-ons manually and place the artifacts in the expected paths.**